alextousss/jigarch/README.md

 (1) *It will surely block average people, but anyone who can write some code to bruteforce the encryption will get the passphrase quickly, just look at the encryption algorithm and you will quickly get why.
-It's made to be simple.*
+It's made to be simple, not secure.*